 But, in real estate there is always a certain amount of risk.

-When your property appreciates you have a larger asset to borrow against, and you'll generate a better profit when you sell.
+When your house appreciates you have more resources to borrow against, and you'll make a larger profit when you sell.

-Property values in Vista change for various reasons, so how will you know what you're investing in right now won't depreciate the day after you close?
+Property values in Vista rise and fall for numerous reasons, so how will you be sure what you're buying now won't depreciate the day after you close?

-It's imperative that you select an agent in Vista who can identify the factors that drive local prices.
+It's important that you go with an agent in Vista who recognizes the factors that influence local prices.

-interest rates, unemployment, job growth, government programs and some other national factors have a definite effect on your property's value.
+mortgage rates, unemployment, job growth, government programs and many other national factors have a definite influence on your property's worth.

-Recent home sales - What's the time on market?
-What was the final sales amount compared to the listing price?
-Some information can be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+The latest home sales - Are homes on the market 30, 60, or 90 days or even longer?
+What was the final sales amount versus the listing price?
+Some information can be obtained from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a good combination of work in an area, or does it rely on just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local companies hiring?
+Is there a fair blend of work in an area, or does it rely upon just one industry?